rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-site-epistemic-considerations.md

 image: /assets/images/hunting_scene_with_a_harbor_1970.17.103.jpg
 ---

-_Here I describe the metrics "Certainty", "Status", and "Impactfulness" that I use on many of my posts.
-I also provide my motivation for including these in my posts._
+_Here I describe the meaning of the metrics "Certainty", "Status", "Importance", and "Impactfulness" that I use on many of my posts; I also provide my motivation for including these metrics._

 ## Certainty